buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Bonus**: any modifier due to external, environmental, magical, circumstantial factors, or as decided by the Narrator is a bonus or penalty to be applied to the dice roll or difficulty in the check.

-**Casting Spells under attack, threat, distraction..**: when a spellcaster wants to use Magic but is disturbed, attacked, wounded, or otherwise distracted during the casting of a spell, then they must make a Magic Check.
+**Casting Spells under attack, threat, distraction...**: when a spellcaster wants to use Magic but is disturbed, attacked, wounded, or otherwise distracted during the casting of a spell, then they must make a Magic Check.

 **Check/Test**: a check (or test) is the roll of 3d6 plus the value indicated by the involved Ability Score and Skill; modifiers from Feats and circumstances might be applied.
 If you don' \*\*t have the Skill, you roll 2d6 + the Ability Score modifier.